dbaluta/docs/2025/infrastructure.md

 button (i.e. the green arrow head) to start it.
 If everything went well you'll be greeted with the Ubuntu login prompt.

+### Potential issues and solutions

+1. VirtualBox doesn't list any USB devices when right-clicking the USB icon.

+Uninstall VirtualBox using the installer.
+After doing so, run the installer as administrator and re-install.

 ## Setting up the infrastructure for Linux-based systems

 Since you're already using a Linux-based distribution, you won't necessarily be